-The University operates a Medical Center on campus as an outpatient clinic with Internist, Pediatricians, Dentists, General Practitioners, Female Gynecologist, Pharmacists, Nurses, Psychologist, X-ray and Ultrasonography scanning facility and an emergency unit.
-A well-equipped laboratory is available, which performs most Hematological, Bacteriological, Serological, Hormonal Assays and Biochemistry tests.
-The Medical Center also hosts ENT, Eye and Dental Clinics equipped with the basic facilities.
-The Medical Center also issues medical reports for sick leave and the residence permit, and eye tests for the driving license.
-Vaccinations for children are also available.
+The University operates a Medical Center on campus as a primary health care with facilities of Internist, Pediatricians, Cardiologist, ophthalmologist, ENT specialist, General Practitioners, Dentists, Pharmacists, Nurses, X-ray and Ultrasonography scanning facility and a first aid unit.
+A well-equipped laboratory is available, which performs Hematological, Bacteriological, Serological, Hormonal Assays and Biochemistry tests.
+The Medical Center also issues medical reports for residence permit, and eye tests for the driving license.
+Basic vaccinations for children are also available.
 The services of the Medical Center are available without charge to all University faculty, staff, their families and students.
 Prescribed medicines are available at the KFUPM Pharmacy.
 Applicable charges for the medicine are deducted from the employee's salary.

-The Medical Center comprises a well-equipped emergency room with additional facilities for daycare patients who need temporary observation.
-For emergency services, the Medical Center operates on 24 hour basis, with a nurse on duty, and one of the Doctors residing on campus on Call.
-Nursing service is available 24 hours, which includes giving injections, dressings and all possible nursing assistance, such as checking blood pressure and vision tests.
-The Medical Center emergency services and ambulance services telephone number is 3333.
+For emergency cases, the Medical Center operates on 24-hour basis, with a nurse on duty, and one of the Doctors residing in campus on Call.
+The Medical Center emergency telephone number is 3333.